 There is a wealth of artefacts and information available at the Museum of Timekeeping, including resources to help with your own research enquiries.

-Find out how to enquire about items held in the Museum’s collection and library and how me might be able to help.
+Find out how to enquire about items held in the Museum’s collection and library and how we might be able to help.

 Learning is central to the Museum’s mission, with plenty of opportunities available on site to explore history, science, technology, art and craft subjects.

-We are currently exploring options for a school’s learning programme and would love to hear from you.
+We are currently developing a schools learning programme and would love to hear from you.